 Sometimes we want to move the invisible point into a specific location where we want to work.
 This is easiest done by selecting an object and press the period on the number pad.
 This will zoom the view to the selection and move the point we zoom and rotate in relation to.

 Sometimes we want to have a perfect view from an angle.
 For instance, a front view, top view, or side view.
 You can do this with the number pad.
 The number 1,3 and 7 will move us to these specific angles.
-Using these hot keys Blender will also put us in an orthographic view.
+When using these hot keys, Blender will also put us in an orthographic view.
 Orthographic is a perfect head on view without the perspective.
 Similar to how you would view a blueprint.

 As we rotate our view out of one of these views, Blender will turn perspective back on automatically.
 We can toggle orthographic and perspective view with number pad 5 as well.